Cisco Umbrella S3 Log Forwarding RemovalUpdated Oct 30, 2023

 Sign in to the AWS Management Console.

-In the navigation pane, click Stacks
+In the navigation menu, click Stacks

 Arctic Wolf Networks: Configure forwarding logs stored in S3.

-NESTEDin Stacks table.
-Conversely, the S3LogForward stack is a stand-alone stack.
+S3LogForwardstack is a stand-alone stack.

-Select the desired stack.
-Then click Delete
+Select the desired stack, and then click Delete

-When prompted, click Delete stack.
-This removes legacy Cisco Umbrella log forwarding configurations from your AWS environment.
+Legacy Cisco Umbrella log forwarding configurations are removed from your Cisco Umbrella environment.